Amateur Photographer verdict

 - Available in silver or black

-The X-E5 follows on from the Fujifilm X-E4 which was launched at the start of 2021, but which disappeared from the market a couple of years ago.
+The X-E5 follows on from the Fujifilm X-E4 which was launched at the start of 2021.
 It’s fair to say that the X-E4 wasn’t universally well-liked, due to a somewhat over-simplified design and the lack of any real handgrip.
 It felt like a step backwards compared to previous models in the X-E line.

 Now with the X-E5, Fujifilm has addressed these criticisms and reinstated controls that went missing from the X-E4, including a physical AF/MF switch and clickable rear dial.
 It’s also added a few more goodies in besides, most notably a film simulation mode dial as previously seen on the X-T50 and entry-level X-M5.
-The result is, at first sight, a very likeable camera indeed.
+The result is a very likeable camera indeed with plenty of appeal for enthusiast photographers.

 Features